Lever House: Development and early years

-The building officially opened on April 29, 1952, with a tour of the building and a ceremony attended by Mayor Vincent R. Impellitteri.
+The building officially opened on April 29, 1952, with a tour and a ceremony attended by mayor Vincent R. Impellitteri.
 Lever Brothers leased the building from the Metropolitan Life Insurance Company, taking over the responsibility of maintaining it.
 The New York Times estimated that the promotional value of Lever House amounted to $1 million per year, substantially more than the estimated $200,000 annual loss due to the lack of retail shops.
 The building also had an average of 40,000 yearly visitors, many of whom were architecture students, and employee turnover was just over one-third of the average turnover for the city's other large companies.
-In Lever House's early years, the enclosed section of the ground level was used for art exhibitions.
+In Lever House's early years, the enclosed ground-story space was used for art exhibitions.
 These included the Sculptors Guild's annual exhibit as well as an annual heliography exhibition.
-Lever Brothers commissioned Robert Wiegand in 1970 to paint a 37 by 52 ft mural, Leverage, along a now-demolished wall adjacent to the third-story courtyard.
+Lever Brothers commissioned Robert Wiegand in 1970 to paint a 37 by 52 ft mural, Leverage, along a wall adjacent to the third-story courtyard.

-Decline
+Late 20th century

-Lever House's small floor–area ratio became a drawback for real estate developers in the years after its completion, even as that same quality remained popular among the public.
+Lever House's small floor–area ratio became a drawback for real estate developers in the years after its completion, even though that aspect remained popular among the public.
 The Lever Brothers Company rejected numerous rumors that the building would be replaced by a larger structure, even advertising the building's 25th anniversary in 1977 with a full-page New York Times ad.
 At that time, Lever House had hosted more than 250 exhibitions.